Is FanDuel Predicts Safe and Legit?

 What happens to my money if FanDuel Predicts shuts down?

-Financial contracts are available in all 50 states.
-Sports contracts are available in 18 states: AL, AK, CA, DE, FL, GA, HI, ID, MN, NE, NM, ND, OK, RI, SC, SD, TX, UT.
+Financial and economic contracts are available in all 50 states.
+Sports contracts are currently available in 18 states: AL, AK, CA, DE, FL, GA, HI, ID, MN, NE, NM, ND, OK, RI, SC, SD, TX, UT.

 Is FanDuel Predicts considered gambling?